agiletechvn/ReactNativeGraphql/README.md

 # Chatty

-## A WhatsApp clone with React Native and Apollo
+## A WhatsApp clone with React Native and Apollo, Sagas, React Navigation, Redux Persist

 # Installing